omichniewicz/Aire-Logic-TT-Lifestyle-Checker-App/README.md

 ## Important features
 <br>
-- each session gets its individual key
+- individual key is generated for each session
 <br>
-- API Subscription Key is stored in .env file
+- API Subscription Key is stored in env_variables.yaml file
 <br>
 - CSS allows readability on all types of devices
 <br>